CorniiDog/WhoopLibVEXCode/README.md

 On your computer (separate device) Install VSCode

-Install "VEX Robotics" Extension in VSCode

-Installing Whooplib VEXCode (On your computer):
+Open up cmd Installing Whooplib VEXCode Template (On your computer):

 ```bash
   cd Desktop

   git clone https://github.com/ConnorAtmos/WhoopLibVEXCode
 ```

+Install "VEX Robotics" Extension in VSCode

+You should be prompted to install the C++ extension by Microsoft.
+This would be using Intellisense (clangd may not work with the VEXCode extension)

 ## Installation for Jetson Nano